CarvellWakeman/IncomeOutcome/WORKITEMS.md

 *[BUGFIX] Permissions revoked on runtime leaves import activity empty *[BUGFIX] Some MyTab import expenses are not split

-*[CHANGE] CardTransaction clicking a slice of the pie chart highlights in the legend *[CHANGE] CardTransaction long clicking a slice of the pie opens the edit page for the transaction *[CHANGE] SplitAdapter has a data structure (class) that represents the holder's values.
+*[CHANGE] SplitAdapter has a data structure (class) that represents the holder's values.
 That data structure is updated (Don't hold references to viewHolders)
 *[CHANGE] Move details page date inbetween next/prev period buttons *[CHANGE] Show All / Show Unpaid moved to overflow menu